bubl-ai/bubl-ai.github.io/_posts/2024-02-25-Understanding-Vector-Databases.md

 tags: [RAG, Vector-Database]
 ---

-Large Language Models can become outdated due to infrequent updates, relying on training data that might be several years old.
+LLMs can become outdated due to infrequent updates, relying on training data that might be several years old.
 When seeking information not publicly available or absent from the specific model's training data, a solution is needed.

 Vector Databases gain significance by allowing you to use your own data, regardless of size, to enhance these models and make them more pertinent to your inquiries.
 These databases are essential for managing unstructured and semi-structured data, offering capabilities like indexing, distance metrics, and similarity search, making them a crucial tool in the machine learning and AI landscape.